DPaulArchitect/Subnet-IP-Range-calculator/README.md

 User-Friendly Interface: Simplifies the process of subnetting, ensuring quick and error-free calculations.
 Versatile Use: Suitable for various cloud platforms, including Google Cloud, AWS, and Azure.
 Benefits:

-Time-Saving: Eliminates the need for manual calculations, streamlining your workflow.
+-Time-Saving: Eliminates the need for manual calculations, streamlining your workflow.

-Accuracy: Reduces the risk of errors that can occur when calculating subnet ranges manually.
+-Accuracy: Reduces the risk of errors that can occur when calculating subnet ranges manually.

-Accessibility: Can be accessed at any time, making it a convenient tool for all your networking needs.
+-Accessibility: Can be accessed at any time, making it a convenient tool for all your networking needs.

-Technical Information:
+-Technical Information:
 Programming Language: The calculator is programmed in JavaScript.

+-Embed
+Can be embeded to any website directly as a Java file.